 If you love Japanese Maples as much as I do and are a Facebook user – you can learn more about these amazing trees, please join the Facebook Group – Japanese Maples and Conifers.It is free to join and the contributors have a wealth of experience and are available for questions.

-The initial photo shows a Acer palmatum Mikawa yatsubusa maple that has been pruned to enhance its bonsai shape.
-The next two photos show spring leaf color and the summer green of this outstanding dwarf maple.
+The initial photo shows a the spring color.
+The next photo shows the summer green of this outstanding dwarf maple.
 The last photo shows the fall color of a Mikawa in a container.
-In the Pacific NW the Mikawa yatsubusa maples planted in the landscape begin to change to fall color so late that the crimson color is never achieved as mother nature takes her toll on the leaves which generally fade to brown before falling to the ground.
+In the Pacific NW the crimson color is hardly ever achieved as mother nature takes her toll on the leaves which generally turn orange to brown before falling to the ground.